 Unfortunately, many people experience anxiety before going to bed.
 There could be several reasons why, and it is important that you get to the root of the problem if you’re going to come up with a solution.
 It is recommended that you see an expert if the problems persist.
 Sometimes however, your anxiety could be coming from the workplace.
-If that is the case and you are local to the NJ area, you should look into hiring Julie Han who is a Career coach in New Jersey.
+If that is the case and you are local to the NJ area, you should look into hiring Julie Han who is a Career coach in NJ.
 This will help you solve some of the problems you may be experiencing at your place of work.
 Regardless of whether your stress is from the workplace or not, here are a few tips that could come in handy if you’re looking to get rid of anxiety before you sleep.

 Review Your Day